 Gethsemane Missionary Baptist to celebrate Veterans Day

 On Sunday, Nov.
 5, at 2 p.m., Gethsemane Missionary Baptist Church will host its third annual Veterans Day program.
-This program will honor those who have served our country.
-All first responders are invited to attend as well.
-All veterans are asked to wear or bring uniforms displaying awards, decorations, and accolades.
+This program will honor those who have served this country, as well as all first responders.
+All Veterans are asked to wear or bring uniforms displaying awards, decorations, and accolades to this service.
 Dinner will be served.

 No comments yet.